Oligarchy Countries, with Examples from History and Today

-The U.S. Treasury released a list of 200 Russian oligarches.
+In January 2018, the U.S. Treasury released a list of 200 Russian oligarchs.
 It included Prime Minister Dimitry Medvedev and aluminum czar Oleg Deripaska.
-Treasury insists it isn't a sanctions list, but it make oligarches nervous anyway.
+Treasury insists it isn't a sanctions list, but it makes oligarchs nervous anyway.

 China: An oligarchy took control of China after the death of Mao Tse-Tung.
 It is the 103 members of the families descended from the "Eight Immortals."
 They manage most of the state-owned corporations, collaborate on business deals, and even intermarry.

 Saudi Arabia: The Royal Family is an oligarchy since it's not run by any one person.
 The reigning monarch must share his power with the descendants of the country's founder.
 That was King Abd al-Aziz al-Sa'ud, who left behind 44 sons and 17 wives.
 The current king, Salman bin Abdulaziz, appointed his son in key positions to consolidate power.
-Prince Mohammed bin Salman is both defense minister and deputy crown prince.
-In the past year, the two have changed many long-standing policies.
+Prince Mohammed bin Salman became defense minister and given oversight of the state oil monopoly, Saudi Aramco.
+In 2015, the two changed many long-standing policies.

 - They engaged in a proxy war against Iran in Yemen.
 They hinted they might send forces into Syria to combat Russia's presence.

-- They allowed oil prices to fall below OPEC's $70 floor.
-They wanted to put U.S. shale producers out of business.
-They also want to prevent archenemy Iran from profiting from the nuclear peace treaty.
+- They allowed oil prices to fall below the Organization of the Petroleum Exporting Countries' $70 floor.
+They wanted to put U.S. shale oil producers out of business.
+They also want to prevent arch-enemy Iran from profiting from the nuclear peace treaty.